The Myopia Epidemic

 - Diluted to 0.01%, these eye drops are dosed once daily at bedtime.
 The mechanism of action is not well understood at this time, but studies report good results in reducing myopia progression.
 This is often reserved for cases unresponsive to the above treatments in an attempt to avoid the long-term use of a pharmaceutical agent in children.
 It does have a good safety profile, but some children do experience side effects, such as mild pupil dilation, poor near vision, and light sensitivity.

-If your child hasn’t had a comprehensive eye examination by an optometrist or ophthalmologist in the past year, it’s time to check in!
+If your child hasn’t had a comprehensive eye examination by an optometrist or ophthalmologist in the past year, it’s time to check in with our eyecare professionals in Mattoon or Charleston Illinois.!
 Current standards recommend that the first eye exam for children occur between six and twelve months of age.
 Exam two should occur around age three, and exam three prior to kindergarten.
 Please remember that these are general guidelines, and it is recommended that you take the advice of your eye health professional when scheduling your child’s next visit.

 - Aller, T. A. and C. Wildsoet (2006).
 “Results of a one-year prospective clinical trial (CONTROL) of the use of bifocal soft contact lenses to control myopia progression.”
 Ophthal Physiol Opt 26(6).

 - Bakaraju, R., P. Xu, X. Chen, M. Ma, S. Song, M. Jong, W. Li, S. Resnikoff and B. A. Holden (2015).
 Extended depth-of-focus contact lenses can slow the rate of progression of myopia.
 Association for research in Vision and Ophthalmology.
 Denver.